odoo/owl/README.md

   as the code that uses them the most.
 Or we try to avoid the 'manager' word if possible.

+Not a goal: reactiveness, or bi-directional bindings.
+We want to stay at a slightly lower level of abstraction.
+Each widget can implement its own update pattern.

 ## Architecture notes

 This POC revolves around two main ideas: